Battle of Ourique: Legend

-Some years later, the idea of a miraculous intervention in the battle by Saint James in favor of the Portuguese appeared in the chronicles of the battle.
-Saint James was widely venerated in Iberia (with a main centre of veneration in Santiago de Compostela, in Galicia, where his tomb was believed to be), generally seen as the Matamouros.
-Due to Portuguese independence, this legend was embellished with time to distance the Portuguese from Spanish devotional practices and beliefs.
-Later interpretations replaced Saint James with Saint George and, finally, Jesus Christ.

-In the legend, Henriques was visited before the battle by an old man who dreamed that Henriques would be victorious because God would intervene in his favour.
-He advised the nobleman to leave the encampment alone when he heard the bell of the local chapel.
-Riding off, he was surprised by a ray of light that showed him (in one interpretation) the sign of the cross and Jesus Christ on a crucifix.
+In the legend of Ourique, Henriques was visited before the battle by an old man who dreamed that Henriques would be victorious because God would intervene in his favour.
+He advised him to leave the encampment alone when he heard the bell of the local chapel.
+Riding off, he was surprised by a ray of light that showed him the sign of the cross and Jesus Christ on a crucifix, according to one interpretation.
 Henriques knelt in its presence and heard the voice of Christ, who told him he would defeat the Almoravids, which he, through courage and his faith, succeeded the following day.

+Though the oldest surviving accounts of the battle do not mention the event, by the 14th century the tradition was already well established.
+It became a foundational stone of Portuguese identity, that offered evidence of the divine sanction and purpose of the kingdom, as well as an anchor of hope in times of national crisis.
+It played an important part in mobilizing the Portuguese against Castile during the Interregnum and later influenced Sebastianism.

-The legend of the miracle of the Battle of Ourique thus served as a political instrument to defend Portuguese independence as divine will.
-Yet, the legend, possibly earlier, has its first known record in the early 15th century by the Monastery of Santa Cruz monks, during the battles between John I and the Kingdom of Castile.
-Some modern authors claim that it is a creation of the monks, or forged by these, while not presenting evidence to support their theory, being, according to others, a long popular and royal belief tradition.
-The legend first appeared in the Crónica de Portugal de 1419 and was accepted as fact until Alexandre Herculano reexamined the event, judging it a "pious fraud," in his investigation in the middle of the 19th century.
+The legend appeared in the Crónica de Portugal de 1419 and was accepted as fact until Alexandre Herculano reexamined the event, judging it a "pious fraud", in his investigation in the middle of the 19th century.